Duan Yongping: Founding of BBK

 On 28 August 1995, Duan resigned from Subor, and founded BBK Electronics Industrial Group in Dongguan, Guangdong Province.
 Its main product was DVD players.
 It is a well-known brand in cell phone, telephone and stereo devices.

 From 2002 to 2004, he was the second largest individual shareholder (with more than 10% at peak) of NetEase after William Ding Lei.

 Personal life and philanthropy

 Together with William Ding Lei, Duan donated to Zhejiang University in September 2006.
 This is the biggest endowment in recent years for higher education in mainland China.

 In 2007, Duan spent US$620,100 to have lunch with Warren Buffett ("Power Lunch with Warren Buffett"), the money was donated to the Glide Foundation.
 Due to his success in the stock market, and philanthropic activities, he has been called the "Chinese Buffett".

-Duan founded the Enlight Foundation in 2004.
-It is run by his spouse Xin Liu, who is also the director and co-founder of Xinhe Foundation (previously Xinping Foundation) in China.
+Duan and Xin Liu co-founded the Enlight Foundation in 2004.
+Following their divorce in 2013, the foundation has been run by Liu.
+Liu is also the director and co-founder of Xinhe Foundation (previously Xinping Foundation) in China.